Xtractyl/Xtractyl/README.md

 ---

 ### 2. Installation
-Clone the repository and start the Docker containers:
+Clone the repository copy the .env.example to the orchestrator directory and name it .env then start the Docker containers:

 ```bash
 git clone https://github.com/<your-username>/xtractyl.git